eduardomanrique/fx-validation/README.md

 # fx-validation
 Simple spring boot rest app for fx-validation

+## About the project

+  The project was built using Spring(Boot, MVC, Repository, Cache), JPA and lombok.
+The JPA is used in conjunction with spring repositories and spring services with a derby embedded db.
+The spring service has some cacheable operations.
+Some of the operations have an eternal cache, and some others a less durable cache.
+The cache configuration is at BeanConfig class.
+  Because we call an external system (fixer.io) to get the business dates, the first time we call the operations are slower.
+After some time, it will be fast as the business dates are cached forever.

 ## Architectural decisions
 The web application was build to be a shared nothing style, totally stateless.
 This allows to scale the application just by adding more machines to the cluster.
 For this, it is needed a